ulzegasi/enca-inca/README.md

 # ENCA-INCA
-## Autoencoder-based Summary Statistics for Approximate Bayesian Computation
+## Learning Summary Statistics for Bayesian Inference with Autoencoders

-The code here implements the work proposed by Anonymous et al. "Autoencoder-based Summary Statistics for Approximate Bayesian Computation", 2021.
+The code here implements the [work](https://arxiv.org/abs/2201.12059) proposed by Albert, C., Ulzega, S., Ozdemir, F., Perez-Cruz, F. and Mira, A. (2022).
+Learning Summary Statistics for Bayesian Inference with Autoencoders. arXiv preprint arXiv:2201.12059.

 ## Contents
 The repository contains all the code needed to reproduce the proposed models _explicit noise conditional autoencoder_ (ENCA) and _implicit noise conditional autoencoder_ (INCA) for encoding near-sufficient and highly concentrated summary statistics for the two statistical models experimented in this work.